 Making your Will – the contents of a will

 You may be considering what to include in your Will or you may be an executor who has received a copy of the Will and wish to understand it.
-It is also important that formalities the legal of a Will are followed when creating any Will or checking that it is legally valid.
+It is also important that the legal formalities are followed when creating a Will to make sure that it is legally valid and will do what the person creating it intended.
 Further information on the formalities of a Will can be found here

 Wills are varied in both their content and the language used, which can sometimes make them difficult to understand.
 There are certain clauses that should be present in a Will before looking at any legacies.

 In addition, it is recommended that Wills should be reviewed about every five years or sooner if your circumstances change dramatically.
 Make sure, if you are a named executor that you do have the most recent Will.

 Types of Gift or Legacy

 Claims against the Estate

 Traditionally the opening clause will identify the person making the Will who is known as the testator.
 A female testator may also be known as a testatrix.
 The latin terminology has become less common and its use is being discouraged, although a lot does remain in some Wills.